-Figure 5 - Switches SW1- SW4, RS-485 'RTS' Enabled,

-with 'Echo' and no termination resistor in circuit.
+Figure 5 - Switches SW1-SW4, RS-485 'RTS' Enabled, with 'Echo' and no termination resistor in circuit.

-Address and IRQ Selection
+Address and IRQ selection

-The COMM+4.PCI is automatically assigned resources by your motherboard BIOS.
-Only the user may modify the I/O addresses.
+The COMM+4.cPCI is automatically assigned resources by your motherboard BIOS.
+Only the I/O addresses may be modified by the user.
 Adding or removing other hardware may change the assignment of I/O addresses and IRQs.